Knoblauchpilze/tdef/README.md

 # tdef

 Very simple tower defense game with minimalistic graphics and various semi-working towers and enemies.
-THe goal of this project was to have some game that can actually be played even though it's far from perfect and could still see a lot of improvements.
+The goal of this project was to have some game that can actually be played even though it's far from perfect and could still see a lot of improvements.
 Allows to create a new game, save it and re-open it later and handle a tower construction mechanism with a gold limit.

 # Installation